poetapp/node/README.md

 const privateKey = <YOUR_PRIVATE_KEY>

-const claim = createClaim(privateKey, ClaimType.Work, {
+const claim = await createClaim(privateKey, ClaimType.Work, {
   name: 'The Murders in the Rue Morgue',
   author: 'Edgar Allan Poe',
   tags: 'short story, detective story, detective',
   dateCreated: '1841-01-01T00:00:00.000Z',
   datePublished: '1841-01-01T00:00:00.000Z',
-  content: 'The mental features discoursed of as the analytical, are, in themselves, but little susceptible of analysis...'
+  text: 'The mental features discoursed of as the analytical, are, in themselves, but little susceptible of analysis...'
 })

 ```